 DEA Regulation 21 CFR 1304.04(a) requires: All controlled substance records are required to be maintained for two (2) years.

-If more than one veterinarian is working out of the same cache of controlled drugs, the facility the veterinarians work out of must be registered with the NC Controlled Substances Regulatory branch.
+If two (2) or more veterinarians are working out of the same cache of controlled drugs, the facility the veterinarians work out of must be registered with the NC Controlled Substances Regulatory branch.
 READ MORE...

 Phone: (919) 733-1765